X

 | Antihistamines | Cetirizine, Loratadine |

-The simplest cause is often overlooked.
-Older adults in particular lose their sense of thirst, drink too little, and notice the gradual dehydration only late.
-Aim for 1.5–2 litres of water daily, spread evenly throughout the day.
+The simplest reason is often overlooked.
+Older people in particular lose their sense of thirst, drink too little and notice the creeping dehydration only late.
+Target: 1.5–2 litres of water daily, spread evenly over the day.

-Anyone who breathes through their mouth during sleep wakes up with a dried-out mouth.
-This can be caused by a blocked nose, snoring, or sleep apnoea.
-Night-time dry mouth is particularly insidious because saliva production naturally drops to a minimum during sleep.
+Those who breathe through the mouth at night wake up in the morning with a dried-out mouth.
+This can be due to a blocked nose, snoring or sleep apnoea.
+Night-time dry mouth is particularly insidious because saliva production goes down to a minimum in sleep anyway.

-Adrenaline — released during stress, stage fright, or panic — suppresses saliva production immediately.
-Those suffering from chronic stress can be persistently affected.
-A dry mouth from nerves is not just a figure of speech, it is pharmacology.
+Adrenaline – released with stress, stage fright or panic – inhibits saliva production immediately.
+Those who suffer from chronic stress can be affected permanently.
+Your "spit drying up" with stage fright is not a figure of speech but pharmacology.

-Diabetes mellitus, Sjögren's syndrome (an autoimmune condition in which the immune system attacks the salivary glands), thyroid problems, and radiotherapy to the head and neck can permanently damage the salivary glands.
-In these cases, medical investigation is essential.
+Diabetes mellitus, Sjögren's syndrome (an autoimmune disease in which the immune system turns against the salivary glands), thyroid problems and radiotherapy in the head and neck area can damage the salivary glands permanently.
+With these causes, a medical assessment is imperative.

-Many people underestimate what happens when saliva is persistently absent.
+Many underestimate what happens when saliva is permanently missing.
 Without its protective film, the mouth becomes vulnerable:

-If your mouth is dry right now, these steps help: sip small amounts of water regularly throughout the day (1.5–2 litres, spread evenly), chew sugar-free gum or suck on a sour sweet to stimulate saliva flow, and rinse your mouth with a sip of water before speaking or eating.
-Water-rich foods such as cucumber, melon, and tomato provide additional help.
+When your mouth is dry right now, these steps help: regularly drink small sips of water (1.5–2 litres a day, spread evenly), suck sugar-free chewing gum or sour sweets to stimulate saliva flow, and rinse the mouth with a sip of water before you speak or eat.
+Water-rich foods such as cucumber, melon and tomato help additionally.

-For lasting oral moisture: maintain good bedroom humidity (40–60%, use a humidifier in winter), consistently avoid alcohol, coffee, smoking, and salty snacks, and consciously breathe through your nose.
-For dental care, use fluoride toothpaste without SLS (sodium lauryl sulfate — a foaming agent that can irritate mucous membranes), an alcohol-free mouthwash, and daily flossing.
+Lasting better mouth moisture is provided by good bedroom humidity (40–60 %, a humidifier in winter), the consistent avoidance of alcohol, coffee, smoking and salty snacks as well as conscious breathing through the nose.
+From a dental point of view, fluoride toothpaste without SLS is recommended (sodium lauryl sulfate – a foaming agent that can irritate the mucous membrane), an alcohol-free mouthwash and daily dental floss.

-When home remedies are not sufficient, pharmacies offer specially developed saliva substitute products: sprays and gels with hyaluronic acid that keep mucous membranes moist for hours, mouthwashes with electrolytes that mimic the composition of natural saliva, and lozenges with moisturising ingredients that are convenient on the go.
-For severe xerostomia, a doctor may also prescribe prescription saliva stimulants (e.g. pilocarpine).
+When home remedies are not enough, the pharmacy has specially developed saliva substitute products: sprays and gels with hyaluronic acid moisten the mucous membrane for hours, mouthwashes with electrolytes imitate the composition of natural saliva and lozenges with moisturising ingredients are well suited for on the go.
+With massive xerostomia, the doctor can also prescribe prescription-only saliva stimulants (e.g. pilocarpine).

-Digital medication plan: Record all your preparations and immediately recognise whether the dryness coincides with a new medication or dose change.
+Digital medication plan: record all preparations and recognise immediately whether the dryness is connected with a new intake or dose change. → Create a medication plan

-Interaction check: Find out whether your combination of medications is suppressing saliva flow particularly strongly.
+Interaction check: find out whether your medication combination inhibits saliva flow particularly strongly. → Start the interaction check

-Register for free nowDry mouth is usually harmless — but these warning signs should prompt you to see a doctor:
+Register for free nowDry mouth is mostly harmless – but these warning signs should lead you to the doctor:

-To help your doctor find the cause quickly, prepare the following information:
+So that your doctor finds the cause quickly, prepare this information:

-brite brings structure to your observations and helps you identify the cause of your dry mouth.
+brite brings structure into your observation and helps you to find the cause of your dry mouth.